SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2FSirGoodenough%2FHA_Blueprints%2Fblob%2Fmaster%2FAutomations%2FZigbee2MQTT%2520-%2520Xiaomi%2520Cube%2520Controller.yaml)

-# Please Click the 🧡 at the end of this Top Post if you find this Useful
+# Please Click the 🧡 at the end of the Top Post if you find this Useful

 ### Option 2: Direct Link